 AWS Elastic Beanstalk is a service from Amazon used to deploy and scale services and applications using servers like Nginx, Apache, IIS, and Passenger with programming languages like Python, Java, Ruby, .NET, Go, PHP, Docker, and Node.js.
 You just have to upload your code and all the deployment processes like capacity provisioning, auto-scaling, load balancing, and application monitoring will be automatically handled by Elastic Beanstalk.
 Also, you will have full access and control over the AWS resources that are powering your applications.
 Elastic Beanstalk is available for free.
-You will only have to pay for the resources you are using for storing and running your application.
+You will only have to pay for the resources you use to store and run your application.
+To know more about Cloud Computing, check out the Clouding course.
 Here are some other benefits of using Elastic Beanstalk:

 When it comes to deploying your application on AWS, Elastic Beanstalk is the simplest and fastest way to do so.
 All you need is the AWS Management Console, an integrated development environment (IDE) like Visual Studio, Eclipse, etc. or a Git repository for uploading your application.
 All the deployment details like load balancing, auto-scaling, capacity provisioning, and monitoring will be handled by Elastic Beanstalk.
 You don’t need any resource configuration or infrastructure from your part to make your application ready to use.